Translation: Religious texts

 Such fallibility of the translation process has contributed to the Islamic world's ambivalence about translating the Quran (also spelled Koran) from the original Arabic, as received by the prophet Muhammad from Allah (God) through the angel Gabriel incrementally between 609 and 632 CE, the year of Muhammad's death.
 During prayers, the Quran, as the miraculous and inimitable word of Allah, is recited only in Arabic.
 However, as of 1936, it had been translated into at least 102 languages.

 A fundamental difficulty in translating the Quran accurately stems from the fact that an Arabic word, like a Hebrew or Aramaic word, may have a range of meanings, depending on context.
 This is said to be a linguistic feature, particularly of all Semitic languages, that adds to the usual similar difficulties encountered in translating between any two languages.
 There is always an element of human judgment—of interpretation—involved in understanding and translating a text.
 Muslims regard any translation of the Quran as but one possible interpretation of the Quranic (Classical) Arabic text, and not as a full equivalent of that divinely communicated original.
 Hence such a translation is often called an "interpretation" rather than a translation.

-To complicate matters further, as with other languages, the meanings and usages of some expressions have changed over time, between the Classical Arabic of the Quran, and modern Arabic.
+To complicate matters further, as with other languages, the meanings and usages of some expressions have changed over time, between the Classical Arabic of the Quran and modern Arabic.
 Thus a modern Arabic speaker may misinterpret the meaning of a word or passage in the Quran.
-Moreover, the interpretation of a Quranic passage will also depend on the historic context of Muhammad's life and of his early community.
+Moreover, the interpretation of a Quranic passage will also depend on the historical context of Muhammad's life and of his early community.
 Properly researching that context requires a detailed knowledge of hadith and sirah, which are themselves vast and complex texts.
 Hence, analogously to the translating of Chinese literature, an attempt at an accurate translation of the Quran requires a knowledge not only of the Arabic language and of the target language, including their respective evolutions, but also a deep understanding of the two cultures involved.